Tunnel boring machines

 After reaching the Parkville Station site, TBMs Joan and Meg were transferred across the station box and prepared for relaunch.

-TBM Joan began the one-kilometre journey towards the State Library Station site in October 2020, followed by TBM Meg in November.
+TBM Joan began the 1km journey towards the State Library Station site in October 2020, followed by TBM Meg in November.

-TBM Joan broke through at the State Library Station site in December 2020 and relaunched in February to tunnel towards the Town Hall Station site.
+TBM Joan broke through at the State Library Station site in December 2020 followed by Meg in February 2021.

 Domain to South Yarra

-In April and May 2020, two TBMs were launched separately from the Anzac Station site towards the eastern tunnel entrance at South Yarra.
+From April 2020, TBMs were launched from the Anzac Station site towards the eastern tunnel entrance at South Yarra.

 TBM Millie broke through at South Yarra in September 2020, and TBM Alice arrived in October.